AnpI01/vocal-flow/README.md

 The Python service caches each voice's clone-prompt keyed by the `request_id` used when it was created via `/prompt`.
-Every `/generate` call for that voice must reuse the *same* `request_id` to find that cached prompt - but Python also names its output file after that same ID, meaning naively reusing it would cause concurrent or repeated generations for one voice to overwrite each other's output mid-write.
+Every `/generate` call for that voice must reuse the *same* `request_id` to find that cached prompt.
+The service expects `"<voice_request_id>::<transaction_id>"`, where `transaction_id` is the generation job's own unique ID.

-The fix: the Node.js worker sends a combined identifier, `"<voice_request_id>::<transaction_id>"`, where `transaction_id` is the generation job's own unique ID.
-The Python service splits this on `::`, using the first half to find the cached prompt and the second half to name the output file - so every generation gets a unique output path while still correctly reusing the voice's clone prompt.

 ## Tech stack